ARM-software/abi-aa/aaelf64/aaelf64.rst

 relocations.
 The Structure Protection Extension is described in [STRUCTPROT_].
 The Structure Protection Extension is in Alpha state.

-The structure protection relocations use the following additionl operator:
+The structure protection relocations use the following additional operator:

 - ``FUNCINIT(S + A)`` The place is relocated at run-time with a ``R_AARCH64_IRELATIVE`` relocation with no referenced symbol and the value of S + A in the addend field.